- Map & Itinerary

 Do you have a group of 10 or more people?
 We can tailor The Lake District Challenge to your requirements.
 We’re here to make this iconic Lake District multi activity adventure a great success for all involved.
 We offer this challenge between the months of May – September For more info on Private Bubble Trips please contact us at email: email@example.com or call 01492 588 069.

-This multi activity adventure provides a fantastic way to explore and experience both the well known and some off the beaten track gems of the Lake District National Park.
-You’ll have a central base to which you will start and finish each of your activity sections.
-You will complete the adventure in teams of no more than 10 people per team and will be accompanied by a certified Bike, Mountain & Kayak Leader at all times.
+The Lakes Triple Challenge provides a fantastic way to explore and experience both the well known and some off the beaten track gems of the Lake District National Park.
+You’ll have a central base for the start and finish of each activity.
+Taking part in teams of no more than 10 people and accompanied by a certified Bike, Mountain & Kayak Leaders at all times.

 First leg – 10 miles cycling

 After a short safety briefing you will be kitted out with your bike to tackle the first leg of The Lake District Challenge.
 With the Old Man of Coniston rugged peak looming behind you in the distance you will follow the shores of Coniston Water winding into the impressive Grizedale Forest.
 With tackling a step climb you will be rewarded with spectacular views of the Old Man of Coniston and the lake which eagerly await.
 You will then have a sweeping descent before following the scenic route skirting the shores of Coniston Lake and back to base.

 Included: Bike hire – mountain bikes provided and will be fitted according to your height and helmets will also be provided and must be worn at all times whilst on your bike.

 Distance covered: approx. 10 miles on road and forest track

 Second leg – 5 miles Old Man of Coniston Trek